dersiwi/tanker/README.md

 As of today the code is structured to the point where i feel comfortable in expanding and improving the project.

 ## Gameplay
 The game is round based.
-Meaning only one player can do actions at a time.
+Meaning only one player can take actions at a time.
 A players turn ends as soon as he fires and the projectile either leaves the canvas or hits something.

 <p align="center">
     <img width="600" src="https://github.com/dersiwi/tanker/blob/main/images/gameDemo-23112022-2.png" alt="Gameplay Screenshot, 23.11.2022">